bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kloosterman.md

 * Kloosterman continued his studies at Leiden with J C Kluyver as the supervisor of his number theory thesis.
 * After Kloosterman arrived in Leiden, rigorous analysis had been established there, and in a short time he proved himself a true master in this field.
 * It was Ehrenfest, however, who looked after Kloosterman as he would his own students, making sure that he had the opportunity to study with the experts on the subject of his thesis.
-* Ehrenfest arranged for Kloosterman to spend some time in Copenhagen working with Harald Bohr, Niels Bohr's brother.
 * The topic which Kloosterman was working on for his doctorate was concerned with Waring type problems.
 * Again it was due to Ehrenfest that Kloosterman was able to visit Hardy in Oxford.
 * Kloosterman presented his doctoral thesis to the University of Leiden in 1924.
 * In this paper Kloosterman introduced what are today called 'Kloosterman sums'.
 * After receiving his doctorate, Kloosterman was required to undertake military service which he did during 1924-25.
 * During his visit to Hamburg, Kloosterman applied his idea of 'Kloosterman sums' to obtain estimates for the Fourier coefficients of modular forms.
-* Hendrik and Margarete Kloosterman were married on 30 August 1932 in Leiden; they had no children.
 * After this two years of travel, Kloosterman was offered a post at the University of Münster.
 * Kloosterman turned out to be an exceptional teacher.
 * This in fact presented an opportunity to Kloosterman to undertake research since he had no teaching duties.